StarRocks/starrocks/docs/data_source/catalog/deltalake_catalog.md

 Automatic asynchronous update is the default policy that StarRocks uses to update the metadata in Delta Lake catalogs.

-By default (namely, when the `enable_hive_metastore_cache` and `enable_remote_file_cache` parameters are both set to `true`), if a query hits a partition of a Delta Lake table, StarRocks automatically caches the metadata of the partition and the metadata of the underlying data files of the partition.
+By default (namely, when the `enable_metastore_cache` and `enable_remote_file_cache` parameters are both set to `true`), if a query hits a partition of a Delta Lake table, StarRocks automatically caches the metadata of the partition and the metadata of the underlying data files of the partition.
 The cached metadata is updated by using the lazy update policy.

 For example, there is a Delta Lake table named `table2`, which has four partitions: `p1`, `p2`, `p3`, and `p4`.
 A query hits `p1`, and StarRocks caches the metadata of `p1` and the metadata of the underlying data files of `p1`.
 Assume that the default time intervals to update and discard the cached metadata are as follows: